megai2/d912pxy/README.md

 *Troubleshooting*: If you encontered this, use Alt+Ctl+Delete -> Logout to soft reboot.
 Use windowed fullscreen as workaround.

-**Bug**: Squary image with artifacts on AMD cards

-*Troubleshooting*: Add valuable effort to this [issue](https://github.com/megai2/d912pxy/issues/52) and wait for fixes

 **Bug**: ArcDPS not working using chain load

 *Workaround*: Read [this](https://github.com/megai2/d912pxy/issues/38#issuecomment-459956222)